Hawaii volcano: As lava continues to flow, evacuees anxious about homes, pets

-Five homes were destroyed by lava after an estimated 1,700 people and hundreds of animals were ordered out of the Leilani Estates area near Hilo on Thursday, authorities confirmed.
+Five homes were destroyed by lava after about 1,700 people and hundreds of animals were ordered out of the Leilani Estates area near Hilo on Thursday, authorities confirmed.
 Lava flows have often broken out in the area, and tourists routinely hike to watch smaller flows nearby.

-More than 100 people stayed at a Red Cross shelter for a third night on Saturday, buoying spirits and wondering aloud what their neighborhoods will look like when they’re allowed to return.
+More than 100 people stayed at a Red Cross shelter for a third night Saturday, trying to keep their spirits up and wondering what their neighborhoods will look like when they’re allowed to return.

-Evacuee Ellie Garnett fretted about her four dogs and cat, Scarlet, who she inadvertently left behind Thursday during the evacuation.
-Garnett said she took a car load of belongings to a storage unit but wasn’t allowed to make a second trip back to get her animals.
-Police and the National Guard are blocking entrances to the area to prevent looting and gas exposure.
+Evacuee Ellie Garnett fretted about her four dogs and cat, Scarlet, whom she inadvertently left behind Thursday during the evacuation.
+Garnett said she took a carload of belongings to a storage unit but wasn’t allowed to make a second trip back to get her animals.
+Police and the National Guard block entrances to the area to prevent looting and gas exposure.

-Garnett said she left the animals water but worried they might die from the poison gases that often accompany this kind of lava flows.
+Garnett said she left the animals water but worried they might die from the poison gases that often accompany this kind of lava flow.

 “They’re like my kids,” she said.
 “I should have taken them first.”

+More: Hawaii's Kilauea volcano: Slow-moving lava destroys more homes as more eruption points open

+Safety: Hawaii to travelers: It is safe to visit despite volcano eruption

-Like other evacuees, Garnett spent Saturday evening wondering if she’d be allowed home anytime soon.
-Authorities said they are considering reopening at least parts of the area Sunday if the lava vents die down.
-No injuries have been reported, but police said several residents refused to leave their homes, and have been posting photos and videos to social media.
+Like other evacuees, Garnett spent Saturday evening wondering whether she’d be allowed home anytime soon.
+Authorities considered reopening at least parts of the area Sunday if the lava vents die down.
+No injuries have been reported, but police said several residents refused to leave their homes and posted photos and videos to social media.

 At the shelter, evacuees huddled in small groups to discuss their options and trade rumors about which houses were destroyed.
 Kids played on a jungle gym alongside more than a dozen dogs, chickens, two parrots and a goose.
 Because their homes are built near a volcano, few residents have replacement insurance.

 “This beats working,” laughed Walton, a homebuilder who imports tiny homes to the Hawaiian Islands.
-Walton said he’s been overwhelmed by the community’s response to evacuees’ needs, something he thought was a good sign with all the talk of “fake news,” he said.
+Walton said he’s been overwhelmed by the community’s response to evacuees’ needs, something he thought was a good sign amid all the talk of “fake news.”

 Sitting with Sugar in his lap, Walton said he’s happy to take the bad with the good when it comes to living the island lifestyle: “I knew about the volcano when I moved here.
 It’s part of living in Hawaii.”